 The particular numbers in the above chart were derived from several considerations.
 First, the gold level is comparable to what diligent college students earn across the many college campuses using Conceptual Academy.
-Second, our experience with homeschools is that this 150 point unit threshold is an admirable level.
+Second, our experience with homeschools is that this 300 point unit threshold is an admirable level.
 Even more admirable is when the student maintains that gold level status throughout the entire course.
 Third, we have tabulated the number of actual points available for each unit for this course as follows:

-All Units Unit A Unit B Unit C Unit D Unit E Unit F 1894 262 372 232 618 230 180
+All Units Unit A Unit B Unit C Unit D Unit E 9272 2046 2014 2402 2138 672

-There are well over 150 points available for each unit.
+There are well over 300 points available for each unit.
 This translates into ample opportunity for the student as well as a fair amount of flexibility.
+The student could random guess nearly every answer and still earn gold metal status.
+We expect, however, that all students come to understand that an honest effort is much more rewarding as well as efficient.
 Remember, the goal with these automated quizzes is not to assess what students have learned, but to provide credit for their time on task learning.
 It's quite possible that your student will far exceed the 300 point threshold for any particular unit.